OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-22.md

 ## Luke 22:41

-He withdrew about a stone’s throw beyond them, knelt down, and prayed,
+He withdrew a short distance beyond them, knelt down, and prayed,

 ## Luke 22:42

-“Father, if you are willing, take this cup from me; yet not my will, but yours be done.”
+“Father, if you are willing, remove this cup from me; nevertheless, not my will, but yours be done.”

 ## Luke 22:43